JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 If you download or read the bytes of an image yourself, convert them into an image with the [decoding functions](#convert-byte-arrays-into-images) of the resources library.
-For an example of loading images from the local file system and from the network in a desktop application, see the tutorial for [using images in Compose Multiplatform for Desktop](compose-desktop-images.md#loading-images-from-the-file-system-or-the-network).
+For an example of loading images from the network in a desktop application, see the tutorial for [using images in Compose Multiplatform for Desktop](compose-desktop-images.md#loading-images-from-the-file-system-or-the-network).

 ### Using Java resources